Tommytinny/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This C program prints all single digit numbers of base 10 starting from 0
 # File: 7-print_tebahpla.c
 This C program prints the lowercase alphabet in reverse
+# File: 8-print_base16.c
+This C program prints all the numbers of base 16 in lowercase